What to Expect

 Once stabilized, our team transitions your loved one back to a routine level of care.

 Respite Care is a short-term relief program designed to give the primary caregiver in need of rest an opportunity to tend to other concerns.
-Our team will relocate you or your loved one for up to 5 days and we cover room and board during this respite period.
+Our team will relocate you or your loved one for up to 5 days, and we will cover room and board during this respite period.

-- Families choose respite care to “catch up” on life, attend important events (e.g. high school graduation, church events)
+- Families choose respite care to “catch up” on life or attend important events (e.g. high school graduation, church events)